gardenjs/gardenjs/README.md

 ### Next

+- [task] Handle component out in svelte/vue/react.
 - [feature] Slot handling.
-- [refactor] Move logic to own file / use stores?.
-Handle user interaction.
 - [feature] Evaluation of "Make Storybook stories compatible with Garden".
 If relatively easy possible then development.
 Otherwise prioritize other tasks/features depending on complexity.
 - [task] Add tests.
 - [task] In das files import component instead of use relative filename as string